 If the invoice has been “Saved” it won’t yet be available to the client and won’t affect their balance, but when you’re ready to send out invoices, you can open the customer’s saved invoice with the starting balance charge, add any other charges for the period and click the “Approve” button.

 If you bill your clients for packages of lessons and they have lessons or hours from a different software program that you want to transfer to Teachworks you should first read the Package Billing Method article to understand how packages are tracked in Teachworks.
+We also have a handy cheat sheet to help you get started.
 You can then set up starting customer balances by following these instructions: Starting Package Balances.